polyipseity/information/special/GNU Debugger.md

 ## commands

-Commands names can be {{truncated at the end to produce an abbreviation if the abbreviation is unambiguous, i.e. there is only exactly one command name starting with the abbreviation}}.
+Command names can be {{truncated at the end to produce an abbreviation if the abbreviation is unambiguous, i.e. there is only exactly one command name starting with the abbreviation}}.
 For example, `disassemble` can be {{abbreviated to `disass` or even the more ugly `disassem`}}.

 ### common commands